-Ultimate Medical Academy is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Ultimate Medical Academy's Continuing Medical Education division is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for Global, Med Learning, and Complete Conference Management.

 The Continuing Medical Education programs are not included within the institution's grant of institutional accreditation from ABHES (abhes.org).